 Maintain compliance with local, state, and federal wage and hour laws.
 It can be tricky for many business owners to keep track of the various and ever-changing employee wage and hour laws that they’re subject to.
 Thankfully, outsourced HR business partners specialize in helping business owners comply with wage and hour laws.

 Establish compliant paid leave policies.
 Paid leave benefits can be especially tricky because there are just so many requirements to keep track of at the local, state, and federal levels.
 Things are further complicated by the fact that new laws are introduced in response to changing current events.
-The COVID-19 pandemic, for example, has necessitated the passing of a flurry of new paid leave laws by the US Department of Labor and various states.
 Luckily, an outsourced HR business partner can provide you with the extra support that you’ll need to keep your paid leave policies up-to-date.

 Track your employees’ verification paperwork.
 Onboarding a new employee requires a lot of paperwork.
 Employers and employees must fill out and submit a number of forms, like Form I-19 and Form W-4.
 An outsourced HR business partner can help employers streamline this process by providing software functionality that enables employees to complete forms electronically in a way that directly integrates with payroll processing.
 An HR business partner might also have functionality that enables easy online collection and storage of such forms, making it much easier to keep important files organized.

-Every business has been affected to one degree or another by the economic fallout of the COVID-19 pandemic.
-And as we continue to adapt — as individuals, teams, and communities — to the rapidly changing world around us, it’s becoming more important than ever for us to be able to take full advantage of as many helpful resources as possible.
+As we continue to adapt the workplace — as individuals, teams, and communities — to the rapidly changing world around us, it’s becoming more important than ever for us to be able to take full advantage of as many helpful resources as possible.

 If you own a small business, teaming up with an outsourced HR provider like Justworks can streamline and simplify many of your everyday tasks with HR tools and guidance.
-This will be an especially powerful strategy in the next few weeks and months as the professional landscape continues to transform in unpredictable ways.
+This will be an especially powerful strategy as as the professional landscape continues to transform in unpredictable ways.